ajwerner/btree/blog/blog.md

 copy-on-write data structures](https://github.com/cockroachdb/cockroach/pull/31997)
 is worthy of its own blog post for another day.
-It’s Nathan’s [hand- specialization of that data structure](https://github.com/cockroachdb/cockroach/pull/32165) that provided the basis for the generalization I’ll be presenting here.
+It’s Nathan’s [hand- specialization of that data structure](https://github.com/cockroachdb/cockroach/pull/32165) that provided the basis (and tests) for the generalization I’ll be presenting here.
 The reason for this specialization was as much for the performance wins of avoiding excessive allocations, pointer chasing, and cost of type assertions when using interface boxing.